 The vast rural space is dotted with a few small settlements viz.
 Balfour, Greylingstad, and Grootvlei.
 These settlements are slightly urbanized and act as economic centers providing retail, business and financial services to the vast rural hinterland.
 These towns are the main places where tertiary economic activities are taking place.
-The main economic center in the municipality is Balfour (including Siyathemba).
-Balfour, the seat of the municipality, is classified as a Service Town by CSIR.
+The main economic center in the municipality is Balfour (including Siyathemba and is classified as a service Town by CSIR.
 The town is known for gold mining and surrounded by maize farming areas.
-Balfour is the main business and retail center in the municipality.
 Balfour offers the opportunity for extracting and processing of mineral (mainly gold), processing of agricultural products, small scale industrial activities, transport activities, retail activities and tourism.

 Greylingstad (including Nthorwane) is a Dense Rural Settlement (CSIR classification) located 20 south-east of Balfour.
-Greylingstad is a historic town bearing relic of the Anglo Boer War Battlefields and the historic graves of the Scottish Regiment in Greylingstad.
-The presence of such sites offers the opportunity to develop the town as a tourism node.
-The town is also surrounded by farmlands offering the opportunity to the development of agro-processing industries.
+It is a historic town bearing relic of the Anglo Boer War Battlefields and the historic graves of the Scottish Regiment in Greylingstad.
+The presence of such sites offers the opportunity to develop the town as a tourism node as well as it is surrounded by farmlands offering the opportunity to the development of agro-processing industries.

 Grootvlei, categorized as a Dense Rural Settlement by CSIR, is power-producing town located 18 km south of Balfour.
 The town hosts an ESKOM's coal fired power plant with a capacity of 1200 MW and an oil extraction plant.
-The town also hosts the residential quarters built for the power plant employees.
-The town offers the opportunity to develop retail center's to be used by the local residents.
-Also, Grootvlei dam presents opportunities for tourism development.
+The town also hosts the residential quarters built for the power plant employees and it offers the opportunity to develop retail center's to be used by the local residents as well as the Grootvlei dam presents opportunities for tourism development.
 A sizeable portion of the municipality's GVA comes from electricity generation.
-According to a recent media report,2 ESKOM will shut down the Grootvlei Power Station in 2020.
+According to a recent media report, ESKOM will shut down the Grootvlei Power Station within the next 10 years.
 The shutting down of power station will have a strong negative impact not only on the municipality's GVA but also on the employment situation.
-Please note, though the electricity sector does not generate many direct employments, but it helps generating indirect employments in the tertiary sector.
+Though the electricity sector does not generate many direct employment opportunities, it helps generating indirect employments in the tertiary sector.
 It is, therefore, necessary to find alternative economic sources to compensate for the loss of economic value and jobs caused by the expected closure of the power station.

 The Municipality identified the need for the Local Economic Development Strategy as a tool for the execution of its development functions.
 As such the LED Strategy was developed in and adopted in May 2011.
 Later in in the year (December 2011) an LED Summit was held for which resolutions were taken and required implementation.
 The Summit aimed at promoting economic growth and socio-economic development within the municipal area of jurisdiction, and to share information and business opportunities among stakeholders.
+The aim was further to offer local government, the private sector, Non-Profit Organizations and local community the opportunity to work together to improve the local economy through investment attraction and retention initiatives; and LED catalytic project implementation.